-Tolga is an active member in the Mohawk Valley community, with involvement in Friends of Fort Plain and many other local volunteer and service organizations.
+Tolga is an active member of the Mohawk Valley community, with involvement in groups such as the Friends of Fort Plain, Keep Mohawk Valley Beautiful, and other local volunteer and service organizations.
 He has worked to support historic preservation in numerous ways, including serving as Vice President of the NYC chapter of the Society for Industrial Archaeology

 (RCSIA); documenting architectural landmarks for SUNY and others, assisting local governments in establishing National Register Historic Districts, and advocating for preservation of open space, farmland and important structures.
 Tolga is an avid cyclist and also enjoys hiking, rock climbing and traveling in his free time.